 Candidate for Ward Councilor, Ward 8

-Campaign Website: http://www.holly-ryan.com
+Campaign Website: https://www.holly-ryan.org/Biographical statement

 Questions and Answers

 Question 1: Was your motivation to run for office prompted by an issue which impacts the community that is not being adequately addressed?

 Teardowns to build McMansions was one of the big reasons I decided to run in the first place four years ago.
 Every house around me in Oak Hill Park was getting replaced with these huge mega houses -- I call them "hotels" because they're so huge.
 Next term, the Council needs to take action on zoning in the residential districts to incentivize more preservation of existing housing stock and discourage these McMansions.
 This could include improved rules on setbacks, lot coverage, heights, organic-based stormwater runoff control (including mature tree protection), soil fill and site grading, and more.

 Question 2: Housing affordability and its role in increasing racial diversity in Newton has been a stated goal.
 What measures would you take and support in order to meet this goal?

 I have always been a passionate supporter of deeply affordable housing.
 We need to change our local ordinances so that specialized affordable housing developers can more easily build deeply affordable housing developments, for families, seniors, people with disabilities, and anyone else in need.
 Our new Affordable Housing Trust, which I pushed to create, will study potential sites and help acquire parcels in conjunction with these builders so that they can qualify for the Low-Income Housing Tax Credit.
 We took an approach like this for the Newton Armory, and now we should standardize it.